Salmon Creek, California

-Salmon Creek is an unincorporated community settlement and census-designated place (CDP) in Sonoma County, California, U.S. It is located on the Pacific coast about 90 minutes drive north of San Francisco, between the towns of Jenner and Bodega Bay, California.
+Salmon Creek is a settlement and census-designated place (CDP) in Sonoma County, California, United States.
+It is located on the Pacific coast approximately 90 minutes' drive north of San Francisco, between the towns of Jenner and Bodega Bay.
 The population was 111 at the 2020 census.

 The settlement is bounded to the north by Salmon Creek, to the east by State Route 1 and to the west and south by Sonoma Coast State Beach.

 History

 The Coast Miwok village of Pulya-lakum was formerly located near the mouth of Salmon Creek.
 In 1812, the Russian-American Company established Fort Ross about 12 mi northwest of present-day Salmon Creek, bringing the area into the Russian Empire's sphere of influence.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 1.1 square miles (2.9 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 1.1 square miles (2.9 km^{2}), all land.

 Demographics

 Salmon Creek first appeared as a census designated place in the 2010 U.S. census.